tboie/universal_mechanics/README.md

 ### Standard Model

-Particle collisions do not contain information needed about self structure?
+Particle collisions need to be specifically configured to result in self structure information?

 Results of scaling and rotating an object might result in self structure information?